A day in Reception

 The children are never aware of it but we review and assess them all the time and this feeds into our planning and teaching strategies.
 We regularly review the progress made by our children putting in place any interventions or extensions whenever they are needed.

 We believe that reading is key to the children’s language and creative development as well as being a vital skill.
 We ask that all children read with an adult at home for at least 5 minutes every day.
-The rest of our homework is set out on our homework grid which is handed out every half term.
-There is a large of variety of activities to do at home and the children choose which one to complete each week.
+The rest of our home learning is communicated to parents through communication diaries and the weekly blog.